jervisfm/resqlite/README.md

 The following is a proposed implementation structure for the project:

 * raft/raft.go: Implements main raft replication business logic as a library
+    - To keep logic simple, we would use an event-based approach for the main loop.
 * raft-cli/main.go (server implementation binary that can act as a basic raft node)
     - To test the raft implementation we can start from scractch and use a constant set of data to replicate.